 Field Sobriety Tests

 Not every city has a great public transportation system for getting people home after a night out.
 However, driving yourself home after a night of drinking because your designated driver took off on you won't win over a judge.
 If you see those unmistakable red and blue lights in your rear view mirror after you've been drinking, you'll probably have a few questions about the types of tests the officer uses to determine if you are driving over the legal blood alcohol limit.
+Below, you will find a discussion of field sobriety tests.

 Basics of Field Sobriety Tests